 FUNDAMENTAL INTERPERSONAL RELATIONS ORIENTATION-BEHAVIOR (FIRO-B) (Assessment)

-This assessment is a tool which measures each individual’s behavior relative to three central elements of interpersonal relations: inclusion, control, and affection.
+This assessment is a tool which measures each educational leader’s behavior relative to three central elements of interpersonal relations: inclusion, control, and affection.
 Inclusion refers to the degree to which a person associates with others.
-It addresses the concept of moving towards or away from people and is similar to introversion and extraversion.
+It addresses the concept of moving towards or away from people and is similar to extraversion and introversion.
 Control is the extent to which a person is comfortable with responsibility/leadership; and affection is the degree to which a person becomes emotionally involved with others.
-Participants learn how these interpersonal behaviors impact the kind of climate they set in the organization.
+The way educational leaders and their staffs go about getting their interpersonal needs met, through their leadership behaviors, impact either positively or negatively on the health of the school/district culture.